 A tiny investment can pay for months of free accommodation

-Lesson: We strongly recommend you to open an account on Trusted Housesitters (Get 20% off using our voucher LOVETHSRD) , Housecarers.com and Mind My House.
-Sign up today and start planning your next trip with a free accommodation and unique experience!
+Lesson: We strongly recommend you to open an account on Trusted Housesitters , Housecarers.com and Mind My House.
+Sign up today and start planning your next trip with free accommodation and a unique experience!

 You can search by country, cities or dates.
 On Trusted Housesitters you will find international house sitting jobs across the globe, even in Asia and Africa.
 Mindy My House is more focused in Europe, and most of the time they are offering long-term house sitting positions.